Alto Ingredients Inc. (ALTO) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Alto Ingredients Inc. (ALTO) is $5.00, which is $2.98 above the current market price.
-The public float for ALTO is 70.47M, and currently, short sellers hold a 4.48% ratio of that float.
-The average trading volume of ALTO on June 02, 2023 was 1.23M shares.
+The average price suggested by analysts for ALTO is $5.00, which is $2.53 above the current market price.
+The public float for ALTO is 70.47M, and currently, shorts hold a 4.48% of that float.
+The average trading volume for ALTO on June 07, 2023 was 1.26M shares.

 ALTO’s Market Performance

-ALTO’s stock has seen a -0.49% decrease for the week, with a 59.06% rise in the past month and a -31.29% fall in the past quarter.
-The volatility ratio for the week is 5.02%, and the volatility levels for the past 30 days are at 8.02% for Alto Ingredients Inc. The simple moving average for the past 20 days is 5.88% for ALTO’s stock, with a -33.15% simple moving average for the past 200 days.
+ALTO’s stock has seen a 21.67% increase for the week, with a 76.43% rise in the past month and a -17.39% fall in the past quarter.
+The volatility ratio for the week is 7.62%, and the volatility levels for the past 30 days are at 8.31% for Alto Ingredients Inc. The simple moving average for the last 20 days is 22.26% for ALTO stock, with a simple moving average of -17.12% for the last 200 days.

-During the last 5 trading sessions, ALTO fell by -0.49%, which changed the moving average for the period of 200-days by -57.65% in comparison to the 20-day moving average, which settled at $1.94.
-In addition, Alto Ingredients Inc. saw -29.86% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ALTO rose by +21.67%, which changed the moving average for the period of 200-days by -52.95% in comparison to the 20-day moving average, which settled at $2.08.
+In addition, Alto Ingredients Inc. saw -14.24% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading